arslankhanali/ansible-master/readme_errors.md

 > `variable.yaml` and `variable.yml` is not the same

 ##############################################################################
-# Ansible lint keeps on showing errors
+# Ansible files keeps on showing errors
 > CLose all editors in VS code

 ##############################################################################